DefensiveOrigins/LabBuilding101/README.md

 </summary><blockquote>

-Get-UserSPNs is similar in that all members of the "Domain Users" group can request a service ticket for any account with a configured service principal name (SPN).
+All members of the "Domain Users" group can request a service ticket for any account with a configured service principal name (SPN).
 This is the attack known as "Kerberoasting".
 The krbtgt's response to the requested service ticket operation includes a potentially crackable password hash.

 Let's gather hashes from the accounts running with assigned service principal names (SPNs).
 Why?
 These are the accounts that any domain user can request Kerberos service tickets for.
 Thus, the Kerberoast attack.